 In addition to their size, the environmental requirements of Oustalet’s Chameleons can be challenging to overcome.
 They require large enclosures and a significant amount of humidity in the air.

 This may assist in maintaining the lizard’s level of hydration.
-Despite this, it won’t be enough to compensate for the lack of humidity in their enclosure.
+Despite this, it won’t compensate for the lack of humidity in their enclosure.

 These lizards require a habitat that is densely planted and has a lot of substrates that are good at absorbing moisture.
-In addition to this, there must be consistent misting and temperatures that are relatively warm.
+In addition to this, there must be consistent misting and relatively warm temperatures.

 6. Carpet Chameleon